manursutil/asteroid-c/README.md

 # Asteroid game in C

-**Work in progress.
-Still many things missing and broken**

-Small Asteroids game written in C using the Raylib library
+A classic Asteroids-style arcade game built in C with Raylib

 ## Installation and usage